Analysis Workflow

 Manual corrections

-Remaining errors that cannot be removed by adjusting the default values of tol_jump and/or tol_out can be corrected using the function corr_dendro_L2().
 This function can be used to reverse erroneous changes or force changes that were not automatically made.
-There are three possibilities to manually correct remaining errors:

-2. Force: force a shift in the data that was not corrected for by specifying a date up to five days prior to where the shift should occur,
+numbers of the changes that should be reversed.
+Remaining changes are renumbered starting at 1, - Force: force a shift in the data that was not corrected for by specifying a date up to five days prior to where the shift should occur,

 # clean dendrometer data: